 But I wanted to find something that I could do, a long term solution.
 My wife and I volunteer at the Manatee County, FL Humane Society so I knew firsthand the challenges these organizations face.
 Rarely, if ever, do they get any money from local or state governments so they are always in need of donations (and volunteers, and dog walkers, and leaders, and, well, you get the idea).
 That’s when I got the idea for a program based on a prescription discount card (AxiaRx) that could raise money for local humane societies and SPCAs over the long term while at the same time helping folks save money (a lot of money) on their prescription drugs.

 And so far, so good!
-Through the first year of the program we raised $15,000 that has been donated to a number of local humane societies or SPCAs from Long Beach, New York to Riverside, California and dozens in between; and in 2017 our donations exceeded $50,000!
+Since our 2011 start humane/card has been donated over $50,000 to a 32 of local humane societies or SPCAs from Long Beach, New York to Riverside, California

 It is so gratifying as I know these organizations perform critical services in local communities.
 Services such as low-cost (sometimes free) spay and neuter clinics, adoption programs, law enforcement in some cases, and feral and stray colony management, such as Trap-Neuter (Spay)-Release, and many others are managed each day by local animal rescue organizations.
 That’s millions of dogs and cats are assisted each year by people the AxiaRx program is helping in communities across the U.S., animals that might otherwise not have a chance of survival.
 And it certainly isn’t always dogs and cats; horses, rabbits, snakes…the list goes on and on.